-To submit a Prior Authorization request, your provider must send a request to our Utilization Management Department.
+To submit a Prior Authorization request, you or your provider must send a request to our Utilization Management Department.
 The plan will review the request and a Coverage Decision will be provided.

-• To contact our Utilization Management Department, see Chapter 2, Section 1 (Coverage Decisions for Medical Care).

-See Chapter 7, Section 5.2 for more information on Coverage Decisions.
+- To contact our Utilization Management Department, see Chapter 2, Section 1, (Coverage Decisions for Medical Care). - Services which require Prior Authorization are marked with an asterisk in the Medical Benefits Chart in Chapter 4, Section 2.1. - See Chapter 7, Section 5.2 for more information on Coverage Decisions